danpersa/file-upload-api/README.md

 ## How to run it
 * run 'mvn clean install' inside the main project
-* run 'mvn tomcat7:run' inside the spring-jaxrs-backend folder
+* run 'mvn tomcat7:run' inside the file-upload-backend folder
-* run 'mvn tomcat7:run' inside the spring-jaxrs-frontend folder
+* run 'mvn tomcat7:run' inside the file-upload-frontend folder
 * go to http://localhost:8090/

 ## Call the API from the browser: